 - Course reserves and media reserves services

-- Access to Pressbooks – This platform allows authors to create, remix, and publish open access content.
-It is available to OAT Award recipients.
+- Access to Pressbooks (Available to OAT Award recipients, this platform allows authors to create, remix, and publish open access content.)

 What are the main reporting requirements?

-At the completion of the OAT cycle (18 months), we will request feedback on your experiences using open educational resources in your course, and on the OAT Program generally.
+At the completion of the OAT cycle (18 months), we will request feedback on your experiences using open educational resources in your course, and on the OAT Program in general.
 This will be done via a brief online survey form that will be sent to you.